 - 1/2 tsp salt

 - 1/4 tsp ground black pepper

 - 3 cups shredded gruyere cheese, or a mix of mild cheeses like Swiss, fontina, gouda, or even mozzarella

 - Brush the bottom of a 9x13" baking pan with olive oil, set aside.
 Preheat the oven to 375 F.

-- In the same pan, combine the pumpkin with the salt, pepper, and oregano.
-Stir in the cream and milk, and cook, stirring frequently, over medium low heat for 4-5 minutes, until the mixture thickens slightly.
+- In the same skillet, combine the pumpkin with the salt, pepper, and oregano.
+Stir in the milk, and cook, stirring frequently, over medium low heat for 4-5 minutes, until the mixture thickens slightly.
+You'll feel this happen as you stir.
 Adjust salt, pepper, and oregano to taste.

-- Prepare the lasagna by pouring 1 cup of the sauce into the bottom of the pan.
-Add a layer of noodles, a layer of spinach, ⅔ cup of cheese, ½ cup sauce, and then another layer of noodles.
+- Prepare the lasagna by pouring a bit of the sauce into the bottom of the pan.
+Add a layer of noodles, a layer of spinach, 2/3 cup of cheese, 1/2 cup sauce, and then another layer of noodles.
 Repeat until you've used all the noodles.
 Pour over any remaining sauce and top with cheese.